Image resizing and cropping

 - There is a special transformation count for the upscale effect.

-- The upscale effect is not supported for animated images or fetched images.
+- The upscale effect is not supported for animated images, fetched images or incoming transformations.